 - Add the unrefined coconut oil, almond extract, and vanilla extract and mix on medium speed just until combined.

-- Add the flour mixture to the eggs and mix using a spatula.
+- Add the flour mixture to the eggs and mix to combine.

 - Now fold in the flour-coated almonds with the rest of the biscotti dough.